superJam237/listahanan/README.md

-# treasure-exam
+# Listahanan
-This exam describes for writing and editing notes using Subtle Crypto API.
+Listahana is a dialect word in Visaya which means "Notes".
+This app describes for writing and editing notes using Subtle Crypto API.

 ## Introduction
 This exam does three things offline.